GraceAyo/CAPSTONE-PROJECT/README.md

 ## Exploratory Data Analysis
 ### Using Excel:
 PivotTables: Created PivotTables to summarize and analyze sales data by Product, Region, and Order Date.

-Example: Analyzing Total Sales by Product to identify top-selling items.
+- Calculating total Revenue by Product to identify top-selling items.
+- Analyzing the number of unique customers who purchased each product.
+- Getting the aggregate quantity of products sold in each region.
+- Tracking the total revenue generated on a monthly and yearly basis.
+- Summarizing unit price and quantity sold, as well as calculating the average revenue per region.

-Calculating the average sales per product.
+- Calculating the overall revenue generated from all sales
- Sum of Revenue by Product

-Conditional Formatting: Highlighted key data points such as regions with the highest sales.

 ### Using SQL Server:
 Querying Data: Utilized SQL queries to retrieve specific insights from the dataset.

-Total sales for each product category.
+- Total sales for each product category.
+  SELECT Product,
+  SUM(Revenue) AS TotalSales
+  FROM Sales_Data$
+  GROUP BY Product;

-Number of sales transactions in each region.
+- Number of sales transactions in each region.

-Identified the highest selling product by total sales value.
+- Identified the highest selling product by total sales value.

-Calculated total revenue per product.
+- Calculated total revenue per product.

-Calculated monthly sales totals for the current year.
+- Calculated monthly sales totals for the current year.
-Identified the top 5 customers by total purchase amount.
+- Identified the top 5 customers by total purchase amount.

-Calculated the percentage of total sales contributed by each region.
+- Calculated the percentage of total sales contributed by each region.

-Identified products with no sales in the last quarter.
+- Identified products with no sales in the last quarter.

 ### Dashboard Creation: Developed an interactive dashboard displaying key sales metrics.